vmware-archive/clarity/apps/website/get-started/updating/README.md

 toc: false
 ---

-Clarity Core web components can be easily updated using NPM or Yarn.
+Clarity Core components can be easily updated using NPM or Yarn.

 ```bash
 npm install @cds/core@latest # installs the latest release